 Below are some examples of an intended change you want to address in your community and how you may track related information.
 This is not an exhaustive list and is only meant to give you suggestions for your evaluation process.

-Intended Change: Increased employment Possible Tracking Method: Number of participants obtaining employment Intended Change: Increased internal capacity of a Native Organization Possible Tracking Method: Number of funding sources and total value of resources available for services to community members
+Intended Change: Increased employment

+Possible Tracking Method: Number of participants obtaining employment resources available for services to community members